PDAL/PDAL/doc/stages/filters.python.rst

   A JSON dictionary of items you wish to pass into the modules globals as the ``pdalargs`` object.

+sharescript
+  It allows you share the Python script between Point Views.
+You could have a script with objects or configurations you want to use repeatedly.

 .. _Python: http://python.org/
 .. _NumPy: http://www.numpy.org/